 Besides this, you must be aware that squeezing powerful hardware in a thin body translates in high temperatures under load and a noisy cooling system that tries to keep them at bay.
 On top of these, the speakers are just horrible on this laptop and its keyboard and trackpad could use an update, as they’re not on par with what MSI offers on the larger Phantom Pros or what the competition puts on their devices.

 When it comes to 14-inchers, the alternatives are the Razer Blade 14 and the Gigabyte Aero 14, both great units, yet both with their share of strong and weak points.
-Details on the new Aero 14 are rather scarce for the time being, but you can read what we think about the Blade 14 in this review.
+You’ll find more about the Aero 14 by following this link , and you can read what we think about the Blade 14 in this review.

 Even with those two 14-inchers, I do feel the best alternative for the GS43 is MSI’s GS63 model, and that’s because it addresses most of this 14-incher’s issues.
 It gets a better keyboard and trackpad, way better speakers, it’s just a tad bigger, but thinner and lighter at the same time, and offers a few different screen options to choose from.
 It still gets hot and noisy under load, but that’s just something you’ll have to accept on any gaming ultraportable.
 The MSI GS63 is more expensive though, starting at $1699, and that alone might turn you away from it.